 Because of different land uses and stream classifications in the basins, each plant must meet different treatment requirements and standards established by the Federal Clean Water Act.
-The City is meeting all of these standards and improving the system to meet future standards.
-The projects needed to meet state and federal requirements and other facilities to improve service are documented in various inflow and infiltration studies conducted over the last fifteen years.
+The City is meeting current requirements and improving the system to meet future standards.
+Various inflow and infiltration studies conducted over the last fifteen years documented the projects needed to meet state and federal requirements and other facilities to improve service.